Zram and zswap: which memory compression fits your homelab

 Flash storage and SD card hosts

-On Raspberry Pi nodes, eMMC-backed Proxmox hosts, or any host where the backing storage has a finite write endurance, keep pages in compressed RAM and avoid touching the device at all.
-Use zram-only, set zswap.enabled=0, and size the zram device conservatively enough that OOM-kill is a last resort rather than a routine event.
-A Pi 4 with 4 GB RAM is fine with a 4 GB zram device using lz4; 8 GB zram on a 4 GB host is asking for thrash.
+On Raspberry Pi nodes, eMMC-backed Proxmox hosts, or any host where the backing storage has limited write endurance, keep pages in compressed RAM and avoid touching the device at all.
+Use zram-only, set zswap.enabled=0, and size the zram device conservatively so OOM-kill is a last resort rather than a routine event.
+A Pi 4 with 4 GB RAM is fine with a 4 GB zram device using LZ4; 8 GB zram on a 4 GB host is asking for trouble.

 Proxmox and KVM guests